maphew/zadam-trilium-wiki/Events.md

 ## Entity events

 Other events are bound to some entity, these are defined as [[relations|Attributes]] - meaning that script is triggered only if note has this script attached to it through relations (or it can inherit it).

-Note that these are backend events and thus relation need to point to the "JS backend" code note.

 * `runOnNoteCreation` - executes when note is created on backend
 * `runOnNoteTitleChange` - executes when note title is changed (includes note creation as well)